deltachat/deltachat-pages/en/spec.md

 # Outgoing groups messages

-All group members MUST be added to the `To` or to the `From` header.
+All group members MUST be added to the `From`/`To` headers.
-The group-id MUST be written to the `Chat-ID` header.
+The group-id MUST be written to the `Chat-Group-ID` header.
-The group-name MUST be written to `Chat-Name` header.
+The group-name MUST be written to `Chat-Group-Name` header.

 To identifiy the group-id on replies from normal MUAs, the group-id MUST also be added to the message-id of outgoing messages.
 The message-id of outgouing messages MUST have the